 Leading a healthy lifestyle — and leading by example — may help kids maintain a healthy weight.
-September is National Childhood Obesity Awareness Month, and with over 14 million children and adolescents affected by obesity, it’s more important than ever to support them.
-Research suggests helping kids stay healthy can start with their parents and caregivers.
+September is National Childhood Obesity Awareness Month, and with 1 in 5 children and adolescents affected by obesity, it’s more important than ever to support them.

 Fast food has more calories, sugar and salt, which can affect kids’ and adults’ weight and health.

-Learn about the five food groups with your child, get them involved during mealtimes and play fun food games.
+Visit myplate.gov to learn about the five food groups with your children, get them involved during mealtimes and play fun food games.
+If you have picky eaters, try these quick and easy activities.

 Encourage your child to join activities that increase their heart rate and build bone strength, such as running, climbing and jumping, for at least an hour per day.

-Fewer than 1 in 10 children and adults eat the recommended daily amount of vegetables, and only 4 in 10 children eat enough fruit, the Centers for Disease Control and Prevention report.
+Kids’ experiences with food can affect the ways they eat as they get older, the CDC says.
+That’s why it’s important to introduce them to fruits, vegetables and other foods at an early age.
+Fewer than 1 in 10 children and adults eat the recommended daily amount of vegetables, and only 4 in 10 children eat enough fruit, the CDC reports.
 A healthy eating plan may help to manage weight and should include:

-For more resources to support your child’s health, check out our free wellness webinars and helpful preventive care checklist for children.
+For more resources to support your child’s health, check out our free wellness webinars from our Best Health® wellness program and a helpful preventive care checklist for children.

 FBT: SharpHealthPlan.com no longer supports this Internet browser.
 For the best experience on our website, please upgrade your browser to the latest version.